Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Abstract

 \section{Abstract}

 We measure the effective optical depth of \ion{He}{2} \lya\ absorption \theii\ at $2.3<z<3.5$ in 17 UV-transmitting quasars observed with UV spectrographs on the \textit{Hubble Space Telescope} (\textit{HST}).
-The median \theii\ values increase gradually from $2.05$ at $z=2.7$ to $4.27$ at $z=3.16$, but with a strong sightline-to-sightline variance.
+The median \theii\ values increase gradually from $1.95$ at $z=2.7$ to $5.17$ at $z=3.4$, but with a strong sightline-to-sightline variance.
 Many $\simeq 35$ comoving Mpc regions of the $z>3$ intergalactic medium (IGM) remain transmissive ($\mtheii<4$), and the gradual trend with redshift appears consistent with density evolution of a fully reionized IGM.
-These modest optical depths imply average \ion{He}{2} fractions of $x_\mathrm{HeII}\simeq 0.003$ and ionizing photon mean free paths of $\simeq 50$ comoving Mpc at $z\simeq 3.4$, thus requiring that a substantial volume of the helium in the Universe was already doubly ionized at early times, in conflict with current models of \ion{He}{2} reionization driven by luminous quasars.
+These modest optical depths imply average \ion{He}{2} fractions of $x_\mathrm{HeII}<0.01$ and \ion{He}{2} ionizing photon mean free paths of $\simeq 50$ comoving Mpc at $z\simeq 3.4$, thus requiring that a substantial volume of the helium in the Universe was already doubly ionized at early times; this stands in conflict with current models of \ion{He}{2} reionization driven by luminous quasars.
 Along 10 sightlines we measure the coeval \ion{H}{1} Ly$\alpha$ effective optical depths, allowing us to study the density dependence of \theii\ at $z\sim 3$.
-We establish that: (1) the dependence of \theii\ on increasing \thi\ is significantly shallower than expected from simple models of an IGM reionized in \ion{He}{2}, requiring higher \ion{He}{2} photoionization rates in overdense regions, (2) there are very large fluctuations in \theii\ at all \thi\, which greatly exceed the expectations from these simple models.
-These data present a distinct challenge to scenarios of \ion{He}{2} reionization -- an IGM where \ion{He}{2} appears to be predominantly ionized at $z\simeq 3.4$, and with a radiation field strength that is correlated with the density field, but exhibits large fluctuations at all densities.
+We establish that the dependence of \theii\ on increasing \thi\ is significantly shallower than expected from simple models of an IGM reionized in \ion{He}{2}.
+This requires higher \ion{He}{2} photoionization rates in overdense regions or underdense regions being not in photoionization equilibrium.
+Moreover, there are very large fluctuations in \theii\ at all \thi\, which greatly exceed the expectations from these simple models.
+These data present a distinct challenge to scenarios of \ion{He}{2} reionization -- an IGM where \ion{He}{2} appears to be predominantly ionized at $z\simeq 3.4$, and with a radiation field strength that may be correlated with the density field, but exhibits large fluctuations at all densities.

 \keywords{ dark ages, reionization, first stars -- diffuse radiation -- intergalactic medium -- quasars: absorption lines }